Incident

 A Pakistani court indicted seven individuals, including Lashkar-e-Taiba operational commander Zaki-ur-Rehman Lakhvi, in 2009.
 As of 2024, prosecutions in Pakistan remain stalled.
 India and the United States have separately designated Lakhvi under counterterrorism frameworks.

+The United States, European Union, and United Nations condemned the attacks.
+The UNSC 1267 Sanctions Committee maintains a listing for Lashkar-e-Taiba reflecting findings of responsibility for the attacks.
 Lashkar-e-Taiba is designated as a Foreign Terrorist Organisation by the United States, a listed entity by the United Nations Security Council (UNSC 1267 Committee), and banned in Pakistan under the Anti-Terrorism Act as Jamaat-ud-Dawa, a successor front organisation.

 Sources